-Moraine Lake Rockpile and Lakeshore
+Moraine Lake Hike (The Rockpile and Lakeshore Trail)

-The Moraine Lake Rockpile and Lakeshore trail in Lake Louise provides one of the best views of the Canadian Rockies and the stunning Moraine Lake.
+The Moraine Lake hike through Rockpile and Lakeshore trail in Lake Louise provides one of the best views of the Canadian Rockies and the stunning Moraine Lake.
 This hike is best enjoyed very early or in the evening due to large crowds and limited parking.

 There are also paid shuttle options to Moraine Lake Parking lot.
-These are available from the Lake Louise Village and the Lake Louise Overflow Parking lot which, is where traffic will be redirected to once the Moraine Lake Parking Lot is full.
+These are available from the Lake Louise Village and the Lake Louise Overflow Parking lot, which is where traffic will be redirected to once the Moraine Lake Parking Lot is full.
 There is nowhere to line up if access is blocked to Moraine Lake Road.
 You can also ride a bike to Moraine Lake, and it’s a beautiful ride.

 To start this hike, hike through the parking lot to Moraine Lake.
 Before you get to the lake, head off to the left on a trail that goes behind the big rockpile.
 Some people choose to climb up the rocks up the Rockpile, however, the preferred (and safer way) of hiking up is a well-built trail that involves hiking behind the Rockpile.

 The trail around the Rockpile is well-made, with steps for the steeper ascents.
-Once you’ve hiked to the top of the Rockpile, you can savor the scenery of the Valley of the 10 Peaks towering over the stunning Moraine Lake, one of the most iconic mountain views on earth.
+Once you’ve hiked to the top of the Rockpile, you can savor the scenery of the Valley of the Ten Peaks towering over the stunning Moraine Lake, one of the most iconic mountain views on earth.
 The hike continues in a circuit on the top of The Rockpile, which provides many viewpoints for great photos.

 Follow the path back down from the Rockpile (it’s the same route you came up on) and then head towards Moraine Lake Lodge.
 You can stop here for a snack, however most follow the forested trail that goes along the right-hand shore of Moraine Lake.

-While hiking along Moraine Lake, you’ll get a beautiful view of Mount Fay and the Fay Glacier as well being able to look out at canoes enjoying a paddle on the lake.
+While hiking along Moraine Lake, you’ll get a beautiful view of Mount Fay and the Fay Glacier as well as being able to look out at canoes enjoying a paddle on the lake.

 Hike as far as you want around Moraine Lake.
 The end of the hike is a boardwalk, with more nice views.
 Enjoy this pleasant stroll along one of the most beautiful places on earth.